 They are well-adapted to doing that, of course.
 But there’s general agreement among ornithologists that we can make it easier for them to tough out a harsh winter.
 Here’s a checklist to help you do your part, not only for birds but also for squirrels and chipmunks — despite their summer shenanigans.
-And as luck would have it, it's just in time for National Bird Day on Jan.
-5.

 Buy nutritious bird food.
 Black oil sunflower seed or blends that are high in black oil sunflower seeds are excellent choices.
 They provide the nutrients birds need and attract a wide variety of birds.
 You can also put out other food sources that are high in fat.
 These include suet, meat scraps and peanut butter.
 The latter, despite what some might tell you, won’t cause birds to choke.
 When you’re at the grocery, pick up a bag of raw peanuts in the shell.
 It’s fun to watch birds such as blue jays swoop down, carry them off to a tree branch, and peck at them to get the tasty reward inside.

 Tips: “First time bird feeders can be inclined to just grab the least expensive bag of bird seed on the shelf,” said Angie Keane of Audubon Park wild bird food.
 “However, budget blends are typically best suited for ground-feeding birds like quail or doves, which is great if those are the birds in your area and you want to attract them.
 However most people tend to want to attract perching songbirds.
 They prefer premium blends with a higher percentage of sunflower seeds and nuts.”
 If you can find them, add meal worms to your feathered menu selection.
 Once the birds know meal worms are available, those tasty snacks will disappear quickly!